jparrott06/ChirpyApp/README.md

     - we anticipate using this strategy again for larger/more complex files as we integrate this Chirpy webapp FE design into a full-stack application.
   - I met with the TA and he made a great point about certain css libraries/frameworks overwriting and competing with one another
     - This can be a good heuristic to use for solving difficult or odd issues with styling especially
-  - ASSIGNMENT 3: See Report in repo for updated info regarding this topic
+  - <b>ASSIGNMENT 3:</b> See Report in repo for updated info regarding this topic

 - ### <b><i><u>Extras and Goodies</u></i></b>
   - HINT: Click the Chirpy bird icon on the signup.html page
   - Check out the background image on signup.html
   - Hover over buttons to see color changes and transitions
   - Click on the Searchbox on home.html
-  - ASSIGNMENT 3: See Report in repo for updated info regarding this topic
+  - <b>ASSIGNMENT 3:</b> See Report in repo for updated info regarding this topic
     - Implemented all requirements
     - Used bcrypt to hash and salt passwords